Xciyang/spiking/USAGE_EN.md

 ## Usage

-Do the following after `start`.

-`Input Way` Enter the crawl mode, `Multiple` is a multi-line concurrent crawl, `Dynamic` is a dynamic web crawl.
+First select the crawl mode, `Multiple` for multi-line concurrent crawling, `DynamicMultiple` for dynamic web page concurrent crawling.

-`Input URL` Enter the link you want to crawl.
+`URL` Enter the link you want to crawl.

+`Local Path` Select local storage path.

-`Input Concurrency` Enter the maximum number of concurrency.
-This option is related to the crawl speed and is limited by the performance of the computer.
+`Concurrency` Enter the maximum number of concurrency.
+(This option is related to the crawl speed and is limited by the performance of the computer.)

-`Input Display Window` Enter whether to display the window.

-`Input Use Proxy or Not` Enter whether to use a proxy.

-`Input Proxy` Enter the proxy address.
+`Proxy` Enter the proxy address.

-`Input Chormo` Enter the Chormo browser executable file.

-`Input Chormo` Enter the Chormo browser executable file.
+`Chormo Path` Select the Chormo browser executable file.

+`Display` Select whether to display the browser window.

-`Input Login or Not` Enter whether you want to log in.
+`Login` Select whether you want to log in (please select the display first).

-Then the crawl will start automatically.
+If 'Login' is selected, the program will enter the wait and click 'Continue' to begin crawling.

-When everything is done you can retry the failed link request.
+Crawling is done automatically, and when everything is over, you can retry the failed link.

 ## More

-When you choose the `Dynamic` mode, you not only need to enter the correct proxy address in the program, but also need to change the IE proxy.
+When you choose the `DynamicMultiple` mode, you not only need to enter the correct proxy address in the program, but also need to change the IE proxy.